course-details-portlet

 Lectures, seminars, self-study.

-In order to sit the exam, an approved obligatory activity is required.
+In order to sit the exam, up to two approved assignments are required.
 For more information on the obligatory activity, see Blackboard.
 The obligatory activity can only be approved the semester the course is taught, but is valid for this and the subsequent semester.

 Compulsory assignments